Main Content

 Time on market:

-The pace of home sales slowed just a hair in August, but most homes aren’t sitting a long time.
-About half of the homes in the region sold in 15 days or fewer.
-This is a little slower than the pace a year ago when half the homes sold in 13 days or fewer.
+The pace of home sales held steady in February with half the homes selling in 27 days or less.
+That’s a little slower pace than last year when half the homes sold in 23 days or less.

 Supply from sellers vs. demand from buyers: